stanford-mast/blast/experiments/README_EXPERIMENTS.md

 That's it!
 You can now run the experiment by running `python runner.py --config <path-to-your-config-file>`.

-When you run one of the tasks from the [agisdk-REAL](https://github.com/agi-inc/agisdk/tree/main/src/agisdk/REAL/browsergym/webclones/tasks), you can add the `--evaluate` flag to evaluate the results: `python runner.py --config <path-to-your-config-file> --evaluate`
+If you want to evaluate the results for tasks in the REAL Bench format, set `evaluate: true` in the task configuration.

 ### Import tasks
 All tasks from [agisdk-REAL](https://github.com/agi-inc/agisdk/tree/main/src/agisdk/REAL/browsergym/webclones/tasks) have already been imported and can be found in `tasks/agisdk/agisdk.yaml`.
 To re-import them, clone the `agisdk` repo and run `python tasks/agisdk/import_real.py`.

-### Evalute your own tasks
+### Evaluate your own tasks
 You can also set up evals for tasks from your own fork of `agisdk`.
 Here are the steps:
 1. In this directory, clone the `agisdk` repo.
 2. `cd agisdk && pip install -e .` to install it in editable mode.
 3. Add the task to an experiment config file.

 You should now be able to run evals on your own tasks.